fleetdm/fleet/docs/Deploying/Configuration.md

 - `FLEET_JIT_USER_ROLE_TEAM_<TEAM_ID>`: Specifies team role for team with ID `<TEAM_ID>` to use when creating the user.

 Currently supported values for the above attributes are: `admin`, `maintainer` and `observer`.
+SAML supports multi-valued attributes, Fleet will always use the last value.

 NOTE: Setting both `FLEET_JIT_USER_ROLE_GLOBAL` and `FLEET_JIT_USER_ROLE_TEAM_<TEAM_ID>` will cause an error during login as Fleet users cannot be Global users and belong to teams.